-The Higher Education Data Sharing Consortium (HEDS) invites proposals for its 2018 annual conference.
+The Higher Education Data Sharing Consortium (HEDS) invites proposals for its 2019 Annual Conference.
 The HEDS Annual Conference will be held June 16-19, in Asheville, North Carolina, at the Renaissance Asheville Hotel.
 The deadline for proposals is March 15, 2019.

 Submit a Proposal